jguidry/SEE_2017_RFID_Pathways/README.md

--Update code base for easy maintenance and updatability and overall robustness

--PLACE ALL FILES INTO CORRECT DIRECTORIES (MVC approach?)
+-Update code base for easy maintenance and updatability and overall robustness -PLACE ALL FILES INTO CORRECT DIRECTORIES (MVC approach?)

-STAY CONSISTANT WITH REQUIREMENTS DOC
+-STAY CONSISTANT WITH REQUIREMENTS DOC